-Table of contents
+Table of Contents

-Summary: strengths, challenges and policy options 5
+Summary: Strengths, Challenges and Policy Options 5

 Chapter 1.
 Introduction 9

-1.1 Vocational education and training in the Chinese context

-1.2 This report: a study of selected policy issues
+1.1 Vocational education and training in the Chinese context 1.2 This report: a study of selected policy issues

-1.3 The structure of the report
+1.3 The structure of the report 12

-1.4 A snapshot of vocational education and training in upper secondary schools in China

-1.5 Appreciation: the strengths of the system 15
+1.4 A snapshot of vocational education and training in upper secondary schools in China 1.5 Appreciation: the strengths of the system

 Chapter 2.
-Policy issues
+Policy Issues 17

-2.1 Developing workplace training

-2.2 Resources and quality

-2.3 Planning and co-ordination
+2.1 Developing workplace training 2.2 Resources and quality 2.3 Planning and co-ordination 27

-References
+References 39

-Annex A Programme of the review visit
+Annex A 43

+Figures

+2.1 Source of VET funding

+Boxes

+1.1 Learning for Jobs, the OECD policy review of vocational education and training

+2.2 External bodies involved in workplace training for VET students 24

+Tables

+2.1 How governments and employers support workplace training 22

+2.2 Who pays for VET?